 Somali Extremists Step Up Attack

 Somali and international leaders condemned the July 27 suicide attack at a compound housing Turkish embassy staff in the Hodan district of Mogadishu that killed a Turkish guard and a Somali bystander while wounding others.
 Somali rebel group al-Shabaab claimed responsibility for the attack in which a car laden with explosives crashed into the gates of the Turkish residence.
 Three al-Shabaab militants, including the car bomber, were also killed.
 Just prior to the attack, al-Shabaab promised in a series of Twitter messages to step up what they called their “Ramadan Offensive” in the second half of the Muslim month of fasting that ends Aug.
-7. “Ramadan is a month of Jihad and sacrifice.
+7. “Ramadan is a month of a struggle or fight against the enemies of Islam.
+More and sacrifice.
 It’s time for observing the most righteous deeds & offering gratitude to Allah for His blessings,” one message said.
 “And what better way to observe Ramadan and offer gratitude to Allah than striking the necks of the invaders and destroying their might!”
 The group said in the first half of the fast its fighters carried out over 100 attacks, mostly in and around the capital Mogadishu.
 These allegedly included 57 explosions and grenade attacks, 41 direct confrontations and ambushes, nine targeted assassinations and a suicide attack against an African Union Mission in Somalia (AMISOM) convoy in Mogadishu on July 12 in which they claim to have wounded American intelligence officials.